 However, like with Auschwitz, the Krakow Salt Mines can get very busy.
 Around 1.5 million people visit every year (and approximately 2 million visit Auschwitz).
 So you need to book in advance.

 The last entry to the Salt Mines isn’t until 5 pm, with the mines closing around 8 pm in summer to allow for the three-hour tour.
 If you are driving, you could start at Auschwitz in the morning and stop off in Wieliczka at the mines on your way back to Krakow.

-If traveling by public transport, you have to return to the Krakow MDA bus station from Auschwitz and then head back out the 15km to the salt mines.
+If traveling by public transport, you must return to the Krakow MDA bus station from Auschwitz and then head back out the 15km to the salt mines.

 One-day Auschwitz and Krakow Salt Mines tour

 If you don’t have a car, but you’re also not on a super-tight budget, then by far, the easiest way to see both Auschwitz and the Wieliczka Salt Mines on the same day is to book a one-day Auschwitz and Krakow Salt Mines tour.

 With prices starting from around 300pln (€67/$80), a one-day tour from Krakow includes all transportation, entry, and a guided tour of both Auschwitz camps, followed by entry and a guided tour of the Krakow Salt Mines.
 It is a full day’s excursion outside of Krakow and takes around 10 hours.